RimoAccelerator/KST48/README.md

 As you see, now a input template (here named model.inp) is required.
 Necessary keywords for a force calculation in BAGEL should be properly set in this file, and leave the geometry part as *geometry*.
 Then KST48 will automatically change the spin multiplicity and "target" option according to your mult1, mult2, state1 and state2.
 An example model.inp is attached along with the code (example_bagel_model_file.inp).

 # Citation
-Any use of this code MUST cite this Github Page (https://github.com/RimoAccelerator/KST48/).
-Information should be included is listed as the follow:
+Any use of this code MUST cite this Github Page (https://github.com/RimoAccelerator/KST48/) and the first article using KST48.
+The citation is listed as the following:

-KST48, https://github.com/RimoAccelerator/KST48 Author: Yumiao Ma (BSJ Institute). accessed by ...
+1. Yumiao Ma.
+Formal Pericyclic-Coupled Electron Transfer: I. Stepwise Formal Diels-Alder Cycloaddition Enabled by Addition-Coupled Electron Transfer.
+ChemRxiv 2022.
+DOI: 10.26434/chemrxiv-2022-zt155.

+2. Yumiao Ma.
+KST48: A Powerful Tool for MECP location. https://github.com/RimoAccelerator/KST48, accessed on xxxx.xx.xx

 The citation will be updated once KST48 is published in a journal or as preprint.